 Most of our sales to customers are made on the basis of individual customer purchase orders.
 Many customers include cancellation provisions in their purchase orders.
-Trends within the industry toward shorter lead-times and "just-in-time" deliveries have resulted in our reduced ability to predict future shipments.
-As a result, we rely on orders received and shipped within the same quarter for a significant portion of our sales.
-Orders received and shipped in the first quarters of fiscal years 2022 and 2021 represented 18% and 34% of net sales, respectively.
-Sales made directly to customers during the first quarters of fiscal years 2022 and 2021 were 14% and 22% of net sales, respectively.
+Trends within the industry toward shorter lead-times and "just-in-time" deliveries have reduced our ability to predict future shipments.
+As a result, we generally rely on orders received and shipped within the same quarter for a significant portion of our sales.
+As a result of current macro conditions where demand is exceeding supply and we are seeing global shortages, lead times may continue to expand resulting in fewer orders being shipped and received in the same quarter.
+Orders received and shipped in the second quarters of fiscal years 2022 and 2021 represented 3% and 24% of net sales, respectively.
+Sales made directly to customers during the second quarters of fiscal years 2022 and 2021 were 13% and 19% of net sales, respectively.
 The remaining sales were made through independent distributors.
 The decline in direct sales is due to customers electing to leverage the value of distribution to better manage their supply chain.

 Our business relies on foreign-based entities.
 Many of our third-party subcontractors and suppliers, including third-party foundries that supply silicon wafers, are located in foreign countries including Taiwan and China.
-Foreign sales constituted approximately 89% and 91% of our net sales during the first quarters of fiscal years 2022 and 2021.
-Approximately 78% and 80% of sales during the first quarters of fiscal years 2022 and 2021, respectively, were to customers located in the Asia-Pacific region.
-The remaining foreign sales were primarily to customers in Europe, Canada, and Mexico.
+Foreign sales constituted approximately 91% and 91% of our net sales during the second quarters of fiscal years 2022 and 2021, respectively.
+Approximately 81% and 80% of our sales during the second quarters of fiscal years 2022 and 2021, respectively, were to customers located in the Asia-Pacific region.
+The remaining foreign sales were primarily to customers in Europe, Canada and Mexico.
 Doing business in foreign locations also subjects us to export restrictions and trade laws, which may limit our ability to sell to certain customers.
 For example, the U.S. Department of Commerce expanded its restrictions on certain technology sold to or for Huawei in 2020, which adversely impacted our sales to this customer.